 The Recovery Hub for American Women Writers peer reviews digital projects at various stages of completion.
-Projects are publicized by SSAWW, reviewed in Legacy, and included in a twice-yearly showcase on the Hub website.
+The Hub uses a hybrid model of peer review, with private, actionable feedback followed by a public-facing showcase.
+Projects are publicized by SSAWW and included in a twice-yearly showcase on the Hub website.
+Showcases are cross-published in an annual issue of Reviews in Digital Humanities.
 Peer-reviewed projects will also be featured in a pedagogical forum where educators at the K-12 and college level can access professionally produced teaching materials, including assignments, video interviews, and examples of student work.
 The Hub’s peer review process is grounded in feminist practice; reviewers use an open model that emphasizes one-on-one mentorship and encourages project directors to build upon and cite the work of other feminists.
 The Hub also values the iterative nature of digital projects by offering in-process peer review even at a project’s earliest stages.
 An article outlining the results of peer review will be published on the website with each project to model best practices and demonstrate the value of digital recovery work.
 Accepted projects must fit within the Recovery Hub’s Mission.

 - Your information

 - Project information

 - Project abstract (up to 500 words) – Explain the project in its entirety and the specific segment or iteration of the project under consideration for peer review (500 words)

 - Two-page CVs for you and each of your collaborators

 Project charters should include: